easafe/purescript-flame/README.md

 # Flame

-Flame is a fast & simple framework for building web applications in PureScript inspired by [purescript-hedwig](https://github.com/utkarshkukreti/purescript-hedwig)
+Flame is a fast & simple framework for building web applications in PureScript inspired by [purescript-hedwig](https://github.com/utkarshkukreti/purescript-hedwig) and Elm

 ## Documentation